kanbanyte/sepa/assessments/sqap.md

 While multiple team members could take on the same role, the champion of that role is essentially the leader of the role.
 Champion roles are crucial for ensuring that the software is designed and developed according to best practices, meets the requirements of the project, and is maintainable and scalable over time.\
-The following will be the champion roles for the project:
+The following will be the champion roles for the project: Software Architect, Software Designer, Software Developer, Cobot/Hardware Champion, OS Integration Champion, API Champion, Documentation Champion, GitHub Management Champion, and Kanban Methodology Champion.

 #### Software Architect
 Responsible for creating the overall architecture of the system, defining its components and interactions.